devopsdays-austin/runbooks/speakers-cfp_runbook.md

 The CFP commitee (or team) is the group of individuals that brings the agenda together for the event.
-Without the CFP commitee the event would have a challanging time bringing people together to discuss and engage in our DevOps focuesed event.
-Many of the talks that we help curate help shape the converstations and Open Spaces for DoD ATX, and takes commitment throughout the year to understand what would bring the best conversations to Austin.
+Without the CFP commitee the event would have a challanging time bringing people together to discuss and engage in our DevOps focused event.
+Many of the talks that we help curate help shape the conversations and Open Spaces for DoD ATX, and takes commitment throughout the year to understand what would bring the best conversations to Austin.